linyaoli/cheatbox/README.md

 cheatbox
 ========

-A cheating tool to work in CLI where students use it to cheat in background.
+A typical C/S model-description tool to work in CLI where students CAN use it to send msgs in background.